Advertiser Disclosure

 Orlando International Airport Concourse 1.
 Image Credit: Delta Air Lines

-Concourse 1 serves gates 1 to 29 for international flights.
-It’s located northwest of the main terminal and is accessible by passing through the west side security checkpoint and riding the automated people mover.
+Concourse 1 serves gates 1 to 29 for mostly domestic flights.
+It’s northwest of the main terminal and is accessible by passing through the western security checkpoint and riding the automated people mover.

-There are several shops (including duty-free) and restaurants located in Concourse 1, as well as an XpresSpa and The Club at MCO Lounge.
+Concourse 1 has several shops (including duty-free) and restaurants, as well as an XpresSpa and the Club at MCO Lounge.

-Once you disembark the APM on arrival at Concourse 1, you can take the left walkway to gates 1 to 9, the right walkway to gates 20 to 29, or straight ahead for gates 10 to 19.
+Once you disembark the people mover on arrival at Concourse 1, take the left walkway to gates 1 to 9, the right walkway to gates 20 to 29, or go straight ahead for gates 10 to 19.

 Orlando International Airport Concourse 2